-Since the arrest of Meng Wanzhou, CFO and daughter of the head of Hauwei, the company has been in the news lately.
+Since the arrest of Meng Wanzhou, CFO and daughter of the head of Huawei, the company has been in the news lately.
 Popular media has placed this story at the center of deteriorating relations between the US and China on both sides of the Pacific.
-In the US, the implications of Hauwei acting as, essentially, an agent of the Communist Party of China have pepperd the stories.
+In the US, the implications of Huawei acting as, essentially, an agent of the Communist Party of China have peppered the stories.
 In China, it’s all been another front on the trade war and effort to keep China itself down, yet again.

 Which side is right?